mdsumner/currently/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rk
+# currently

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rk is to particle trace.
+The goal of currently is to particle trace.

 ## Installation